Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/ObjectModel.md

 * Every `CREATE PROCEDURE` statement must include a `RETURNS` clause that defines a return type, even if the procedure does not explicitly return anything
 * Store Procedures CANNOT return a set of rows
 * Stored Procedures can be defined to run as their owner (by default) or as the procedure caller (`EXECUTE AS CALLER`)
-* Stored Procedures can be defined to run as their owner (by default) or as the procedure caller (`EXECUTE AS CALLER`)
-* Stored Procedures interact with Snowflake using an API in the respective language, e.g. JavaScript API
+* Stored Procedures interact with Snowflake using an API in the respective language.
+Here are some JavaScript API Objects:
-  * API Objects:
   * `Snowflake` - contains the methods of the Stored Procedure API; this object is accessible by default (there is no need to create it)
   * `Statement` - provides method to execute a query statement and access its metadata
   * `ResultSet` - iterable object which contains the query results;
   * `SfDate` - wrapper around the Snowflake SQL `TIMESTAMP` data types
-  * Snowflake Stored Procedures allow migrating of other databases' stored procedures by embedding their SQL in the Snowflake Stored Procedure's API code
+* Snowflake Scripting allow migrating of other databases' stored procedures by embedding their SQL in the Snowflake Stored Procedure's code
 * Argument names in the SQL portions of a Stored Procedure are case-insensitive

 ## UDF: User-Defined Function ##
 > [User Defined Function](https://docs.snowflake.com/en/sql-reference/user-defined-functions.html)

-Extend Snowflake to perform operations that are not available through built-in, system-defined functions such as include programming constructs like branching and looping.
+UDFs extend Snowflake to perform operations that are not available through built-in, system-defined functions.
-.
 * UDFs accept 0 or more parameters.
 * For each row passed to a UDF, the UDF must return either:
   * a scalar (i.e. single) value, or
   * if defined as a `RETURNS TABLE` function, a set of zero or more rows.
     * When the UDF returns a table, it can be called a User Defined Table Function (UDTF)
 * A UDF can be written in:
+  * SQL (default)
   * Java
   * JavaScript
   * Python
-  * SQL (default support language)
 * UDFs can be secure or unsecure
 * UDFs do not support schema definitions (DDL) or data modifications (DML)
 * The returned value(s) CAN be used directly in statement SQL